 1. Theoretical background

-1.1 Pedagogy, content and practice in the teaching practicum
+1.1 Pedagogy, content, and practice in the teaching practicum

 The teacher-training program is founded on the approach of learning through practical experience.
-According to the theory of Kolb (1986), all learning is based on a repetitive cycle between four stages: initially there should be "concrete, practical experience", that affords a significant emotional experience.
-The second stage involves "reflective observation" personal reflection and group mirroring concerning the experience and insights emerge concerning what has happened.
-At the third stage, the reflections are used to analyze the experience and form conclusions concerning the practice and abstract conceptualization begins.
-At the last stage, "active experimentation" the learner tries to understand what they have learnt from their live reality.
-Thus, all student-teachers, in the different teacher-training programs experience teaching of pupils in educational settings including practical experience, critical thinking, conceptualization and implementation (Zilberstein, Pnaievski & Guz, 2005; Zuzovsky & Donitsa-Schmidt, 2017).
+According to Kolb (1986), all learning is based on a repeating, four-stage cycle.
+Initially, there should be “concrete, practical experience” that affords a significant emotional experience.
+The second stage involves "reflective observation,” which entails personal reflection and group mirroring concerning the experience, during which insights emerge about the practical experience.
+In the third stage, the reflections are used to analyze the experience and form conclusions about the practice, which engenders the beginning of abstract conceptualization.
+In the last stage of "active experimentation," the learner tries to understand their lived experience.
+Thus, all student-teachers experience teaching of pupils in educational settings including practical experience, critical thinking, conceptualization and implementation (Zilberstein, Pnaievski & Guz, 2005; Zuzovsky & Donitsa-Schmidt, 2017).
 The practicum is performed in real time in the education field, in a clinical manner and is very meaningful for the future teachers' work.
-Theoretical knowledge studied in college is translated into the practical field and this helps to shape a teacher with strong academic ability and knowledge in the field of content, able to use practical tools to cope with the challenges in the field (Ran, 2018; Ronfeldt & Reining, 2012).
-Different studies indicate that maximum exposure to teaching practice, closely followed by a trainer-teacher, increases the students' readiness for their role as a teacher (Maskit & Mevurach, 2013) and students report that practical experience is a most meaningful component of their studies (Brandburg & Ryan, 2001; Brett, 2006; Walkington, 2005).
+Theoretical knowledge studied in college courses is translated into practice in the field, and this helps to shape teachers with strong academic abilities and subject-specific knowledge who are able to use practical tools to cope with the challenges in the field (Ran, 2018; Ronfeldt & Reining, 2012).
+Several studies indicate that maximum exposure to teaching practice, closely monitored by a trainer-teacher, increases the students' readiness for their role as a teacher (Maskit & Mevurach, 2013), and students report that practical experience is a most meaningful component of their studies (Brandburg & Ryan, 2001; Brett, 2006; Walkington, 2005).

-Many studies indicate the importance of combining pedagogic knowledge with teaching skills that the student acquires in their practice, which helps to shape their professional identity (Jacob, Hill & Corey, 2017; Taylor & Cranton, 2012).
-In contrast, the reality of fieldwork points up the serious difficulty involved and significant gaps in the students' performance of the "transfer" from theoretical programs they have studied in academia to the teacher's work in practice in the education field (Appleton, 2003).
-These testimonies indicate that there is room to tighten and strengthen the connections between practical work and theoretical learning, to attain the goal of creating meta-cognitive processes and contexts at all stages of the training and practical experience (Wæge & Haugaløkken, 2013).
+Many studies indicate the importance of combining pedagogic knowledge with the teaching skills that the student acquires in their practice, which helps to shape their professional identity (Jacob, Hill & Corey, 2017; Taylor & Cranton, 2012).
+In contrast, the reality of fieldwork points up the serious challenges and significant gaps in the students' performance of the "transfer" from theoretical programs they have studied in academia to the teacher's work in practice in the education field (Appleton, 2003).
+These testimonies indicate that there is room to tighten and strengthen the connections between practical work and theoretical learning, in order to attain the goal of creating meta-cognitive processes and contexts at all stages of the training and practical experience (Wæge & Haugaløkken, 2013).
 This approach follows the constructivist construction noted by Shulman (1987) in his description of the connections that form Pedagogic Content Knowledge (PCK).

 1.2 Teacher-training in Israel

-Teacher-training constitutes part of the Israeli education system and part of the higher education system.
+Teacher-training constitutes part of both the Israeli education system and the higher education system.
 The responsibility for this area is divided between two bodies: The Ministry of Education and the Council for Higher Education.
-Teacher-training programs are founded on two main learning streams: (1) the parallel stream – disciplinary knowledge studied in parallel with pedagogic knowledge which the student acquires during their studies for a bachelor's degree and teacher's certificate over a period of 3-4 years.
-(2) The accumulative stream – the student acquires a bachelor's degree in a particular discipline and only after this is completed, begins their training as a teacher.
-The training period for teaching is relatively short as is the practicum in teaching (Zuzovsky & Donitsa-Schmidt, 2017).
+Teacher-training programs are based on two different learning streams: (1) the parallel stream, in which disciplinary knowledge is studied in parallel with the pedagogic knowledge that the student acquires during their studies for a bachelor's degree and teacher's certificate over a period of 3-4 years; (2) the accumulative stream, in which the student acquires a bachelor's degree in a particular discipline and only begins their training as a teacher afterward.
+The training period for teaching is relatively short, as is the practicum in teaching (Zuzovsky & Donitsa-Schmidt, 2017).

 1.2.1 Models of teaching practicum